tbraun89/apt-repository/README.md

 The aptly API will be exposed at `http://localhost:8080/api`, see the documentation for details: https://www.aptly.info/doc/api/

+If you run this in the wild you should put the API behind a reverse proxy enforcing a SSL connection or any data will be transferred in plain text.
+The repository itself does not need to be secured.

 ### Use the repository

 Add the signing public key of the repository